-Fortunately, the latest technology and new interventions in skin care and cosmetic worlds open the doorways for redefining your skin color and texture.
-Many research studies have claimed that by changing the natural pigment production pathway in skin cells, it is possible to tan or lighten the skin colors.
+A big thank you " melanin" !
+Only because of you, we do celebrate our unique skin shades each day.
+Yes, you heard it right, Melanin is a skin pigment in your body that determines the color of skin, eyes, and hair.
+The great news is that the latest technologies and new interventions in the skin care and cosmetic worlds have opened up the doorways for redefining your skin color and texture.
+Many research studies have claimed that by changing the natural pigment production pathway in skin cells, it is possible to change your skin tone.

 - Laser therapy

 - Home remedies

 In laser procedures, doctors use a beam of light to minimize melanin pigment in the targeted areas.
 It is further divided into two types –